 - 2003 Agreed Order-The October 1, 2003, Agreed Order between DOE and the KDWM sets forth establishment of health-based levels for environmental media and associated debris contaminated with hazardous waste. - DOE Memorandum-"Secretarial Memorandum for Heads of Department Elements on the Release of Materials for Reuse and Recycle," Bill Richardson, Washington, DC, February 14, 2000. - DOE Memorandum-"Secretarial Memorandum for Heads of All Departmental Elements on the Release of Surplus and Scrap Materials," Bill Richardson, Washington, DC, July 13, 2000. - Site Treatment Plan Agreed Order and Site Treatment Plan-The two-party agreement between Kentucky and DOE was signed in September 1997 and sets forth a series of treatment milestones for volumes of mixed waste that are documented in a site treatment plan (STP).
-The STP is revised annually if mixed waste is stored over a year. - DOE Agreement with Tennessee Valley Authority (TVA)-Agreement with Tennessee Valley Authority (TVA) Shawnee Fossil Plant for DOE to accept certain Tc-99 contaminated wastes. - DOE Contract No. DE-EM0004895-Department of Energy Prime Contract for Deactivation and Remediation of the Paducah Gaseous Diffusion Plant.
-Contract between DOE and FRNP for the deactivation and remediation of the PGDP. - Finding of No Significant Impact (FONSI) for the Paducah Gaseous Diffusion Plant Final Environmental Assessment for Disposition of Waste and Materials (DOE/EA-2116)-Issued on July 27, 2020, DOE signed the FONSI based on the final DOE/EA-2116, which analyzed the potential environmental impacts of managing and dispositioning approximately 5,050,000 ft3 of waste and excess material generated from deactivation and other non-CERCLA activities that will be generated at the Paducah Site over the next approximately 12 years, including a large volume of R-114.
-Only evaluated destinations will be considered for receipt of shipments.
+The STP is revised annually if mixed waste is stored over a year. - DOE Agreement with Tennessee Valley Authority (TVA)-Agreement with Tennessee Valley Authority (TVA) Shawnee Fossil Plant for DOE to accept certain Tc-99 contaminated wastes. - DOE Contract No. DE-EM0004895-DOE Prime Contract for Deactivation and Remediation of PGDP.
+Contract between DOE and FRNP for the deactivation and remediation of the PGDP. - Finding of No Significant Impact (FONSI) for the Paducah Gaseous Diffusion Plant Final Environmental Assessment for Disposition of Waste and Materials, DOE/EA-2116-Issued on July 27, 2020, DOE signed the FONSI based on the final DOE/EA-2116, which analyzed the potential environmental impacts of managing and dispositioning approximately 5,050,000 ft of waste and excess material generated from deactivation and other non-CERCLA activities that will be generated at the Paducah Site over the next approximately 12 years, including a large volume of R-114.
+Only evaluated destinations will be considered for receipt of shipments. - Supplemental Analysis of New Treatment Facility and Transfer Facility For Disposition of Waste and Materials, DOE/EA-2116-SA-1-Issued on September 15, 2021, DOE signed the supplemental analysis based on the final DOE/EA-2116, which analyzed the potential environmental impacts of managing and transporting waste to two destinations. - Supplement Analysis of New Treatment and/or Disposal Facilities and an Additional Accepted Waste Type, DOE/EA-2116-SA-2-Issued on July 17, 2023, DOE signed the supplemental analysis based on the final DOE/EA-2116, which analyzed the potential environmental impacts of managing and disposing of waste to additional destinations, and the addition of an accepted waste type at a previously analyzed treatment facility.